A simple bijection for enhanced, classical, and 2-distant k-noncrossing partitions: Abstract

 \section{Abstract}

-In this short note, we give a simple bijection from partitions of subsets of $[n]$ to partitions of $[n+1]$, in which enhanced $k$-crossings correspond to classical $k$-crossings.
-This resolves a recent conjecture of Zhicong Lin involving the binomial transform of the sequence that enumerates enhanced $k$-noncrossing partitions.
+In this note, we give a simple extension map from partitions of subsets of $[n]$ to partitions of $[n+1]$, which sends $\delta$-distant $k$-crossings to $(\delta+1)$-distant $k$-crossings (and similarly for nestings).
+This map provides a combinatorial proof of the fact that the numbers of enhanced, classical, and $2$-distant $k$-noncrossing partitions are each related to the next via the binomial transform.
+Our work resolves a recent conjecture of Zhicong Lin and generalizes earlier reduction identities for partitions.